 Faculty Position Openings

-The Masters of Arts in Marriage and Family Program has a tenure-track 12-month Center Director position at the assistant professor level that will be available summer 2014.
+Seton Hill University has a tenure-track 10-month faculty position at the assistant professor level that will be available Fall 2015.

 Application/Deadline: Review of candidates will begin immediately and continue until the successful candidate is identified.
-Submit letter of application, vita, transcripts, statements of philosophies for teaching and supervision, statement of research agenda, and three current letters of recommendation to Dr. DeMarquis Clarke, Seton Hill University, Box 446FF, Greensburg, PA 15601-1599, (724) 552-0332 or e-mail: firstname.lastname@example.org
+Submit letter of application, vita, transcripts, statements of philosophies for teaching and supervision, statement of research agenda, a portfolio of artistic expression, and three current letters of recommendation to Dr. Terrance E. DePasquale, Associate Provost, Seton Hill University, Box 390E, Greensburg, PA 15601-1599, (724) 838-4256 or e-mail: firstname.lastname@example.org

-Seton Hill University invites applications for the position Assistant/Associate Professor of Music – Music Therapy, beginning in August 2014.
+Seton Hill University invites applications for the position Assistant/Associate Professor of Music – Music Therapy, tenure-track, beginning in August 2015.

-Requirements include a Ph.D. in Music Therapy or a related field and at least three years experience as a clinical music therapist as well as experience in clinical supervision.
+Requirements include a Masters in Music Therapy with LPC and at least three years experience as a clinical music therapist as well as experience in clinical supervision.
+A PhD in Music Therapy or related areas is preferred.
 Prior experience teaching at the college level is preferred along with evidence of an ongoing record of professional activity and research in the discipline.
 A commitment to teaching within the context of a liberal arts education is required.